dhermes/bossylobster-blog/content/2012-08-27-last-to-cross-finish-line-part-one.md

 briefly touch on the methods for communicating with the client, but won't get into client side code or the generic code for running the workers and watching them all as they cross the finish line.
-In the second post, we’ll examine the client side code and in the third, we’ll discuss the models that orchestrate the work.
+In the second post, we'll examine the client side code and in the third, we'll discuss the models that orchestrate the work.

 <span style="font-size: large;">Workers</span>
 ----------------------------------------------

-These worker methods are defined in [<span style="color: lime; font-family: Courier New, Courier, monospace;">display.py</span>](http://code.google.com/p/gae-last-across-the-finish-line/source/browse/display.py).
+These worker methods are defined in[<span style="color: lime; font-family: Courier New, Courier, monospace;">display.py</span>](http://code.google.com/p/gae-last-across-the-finish-line/source/browse/display.py).
 To generate the random colors, we simply choose a hexadecimal digit six different times and throw a <span